ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 You can enable any number of levels.

-### Level 101 Samples
+### Level 101 Sample
-The Level 101 samples are the lightest samples, making maximum use of the spring-jms and `mq-jms-spring-boot-starter` default boiler plate.
+The Level 101 sample is the lightest sample, making maximum use of the spring-jms and `mq-jms-spring-boot-starter` default boiler plate.

 It consists of 3 modules.